yestab335/HarvardCourse/project-1/README.md

 ## Requirements

-This website was built with [Django](https://github.com/django/django).
+This website was built with the [Django](https://github.com/django/django) python framework.

 [Markdown2](https://github.com/trentm/python-markdown2) was used to convert Markdown to HTML.